 John Moore/Getty ImagesA NEW RULINGMany, if not all, of the immigrants Moore photographed during his ride-along were asylum seekers from Central America, fleeing their home country due to fear of violence or even death.
 But a new ruling this week from Attorney General Sessions suddenly makes many previously valid asylum claims invalid.John Moore/Getty ImagesPRIMAL FEAR"Most of these families were scared, to various degrees," says Moore.
 "I doubt any of them had ever done anything like this before – flee their home countries with their children, traveling thousands of miles through dangerous conditions to seek political asylum in the United States, many arriving in the dead of night."
 Here, a Border Patrol agent shines a spotlight on a terrified mother and son found in the woods.

-John Moore/Getty ImagesTHROUGH THE FENCEShortly after crossing into Texas, a Central American woman gazes into the distance.John Moore/Getty ImagesLAST LOOKS"In the case of the 2-year-old Honduran girl, the mother told me they had been traveling for a full month and were exhausted.
-They were taken into custody with a group of about 20 immigrants, mostly women and children at about 11p.m.," Moore tells FOTO.
+John Moore/Getty ImagesTHROUGH THE FENCEShortly after crossing into Texas, a Central American woman gazes into the distance.John Moore/Getty ImagesA LONG JOURNEY"In the case of the 2-year-old Honduran girl, the mother told me they had been traveling for a full month and were exhausted.
+They were taken into custody with a group of about 20 immigrants, mostly women and children at about 11 p.m.," Moore tells FOTO.
 "Before transporting them to a processing center, transportation officers body searched everyone and the mother was one of the last.
 She was told to set the child down, while she was searched.
 The little girl immediately started crying.
-While it's not uncommon for toddlers to feel separation anxiety, this would have been stressful for any child.
+It's not uncommon for toddlers to feel separation anxiety, but this would have been stressful for any child.
 I took only a few photographs and was almost overcome with emotion myself.
 Then very quickly, they were in the van, and I stopped to take a few deep breaths."
 THE STORY BEHIND THE PHOTOJohn Moore shares his story of photographing the Honduran toddler crying up at her mother.